Specifying Galvanized Structural Pipe and Tube

 Which is the correct material category in ASTM A123/A123M to specify pipe or tubing used for structural purposes?

 This is a common question among specifiers, and the confusion is understandable considering it seems like pipe can fall into two categories in ASTM A123/A123M Structural Shapes and Plate or Pipe and Tubing.
 This distinction is important because some steel thickness ranges for the two categories call for different coating thickness minimums.
-See the highlighted portions of Table 1 from ASTM A123/A123M.
+See the bolded line in Table 1 from ASTM A123/A123M.

 The correct material category to specify pipe or tubing used for structural purposes is the Pipe and Tubing category because although it serves a structural role, it is still a pipe or tube product.